Who can you trust?

 Is the business VAT registered?

 Even a small retailer will want to be VAT registered and they should display their VAT number on their website and correspondence.
 If they are not registered or want to hide this fact, ask yourself (or better still, them) why.
-Our VAT number is GB-870688190 and you can verify this with HMRC.
+Our VAT number is GB-870688190 and our registration is as Art from the Start Ltd. and you can verify this with HMRC or the EU VIES system online.

 Does the company only take on-line orders?